Mjz86/c_colon/mcc.md

 - c colon symbols are *not* interposition-ed by default :

-0. we do not want the overhead of the global offset table(GOT) by default, as it takes a toll on all calls from shared libraries even thoes thar are never interposition-ed (see the shared libraries `CppCon` video).
+0. we do not want the overhead of the global offset table(GOT) by default, as it takes a toll on all calls from shared libraries even those thar are never interposition-ed (see the shared libraries `CppCon` video).

 1.  it has an uneasy coexistence with the c colon ODR.